opendocsg/slw-judgments-backfill/2010_SGHC_250/report.md

  both corporations shall substantially be merged in one corporation only.

-34     The common law approach has been extensively applied in Singapore (see _eg Clifford Development Pte Ltd v Commissioner of Stamp Duties_ [2009] 2 SLR(R) 363) to mean that, under Singapore law, a reconstruction essentially involves a new company substantially carrying on the same business as the old, with substantially the same corporators as before.
+34     The common law approach has been extensively applied in Singapore (see _eg Clifford Development Pte Ltd v Commissioner of Stamp Duties_ <span class="citation">[2009] 2 SLR(R) 363</span>) to mean that, under Singapore law, a reconstruction essentially involves a new company substantially carrying on the same business as the old, with substantially the same corporators as before.
 See also _In re Mytravel Group plc_ [2005] 1 WLR 2365, where it was held that “a state of affairs in which 4% by value of the shareholding in the new company was held by 100% of the shareholders in the old was not one in which there was a substantial identity between the two bodies of shareholders” and that therefore, the transaction in issue in that case was not a reconstruction.

 35     There is no question that AGI’s Chapter 11 was anything other than a genuine process.
 But that does not mean that it is a reconstruction within the meaning of Singapore law, which must be shown by Astrata to the requisite standard to support its Interlocutory Injunction Application.